ysnitko/iptracker/README.md

 Using a terminal launched from your development environment, go to the created directory and execute the command git clone https://github.com/ysnitko/iptracker.git.

-Run the command in the terminal: cd Rock-Paper-Scissors-game-react-.
+Run the command in the terminal: cd iptracker.

 To download the necessary libraries used in the project, run the command in the terminal npm i.